 - 21 or higher ACT composite (or the SAT equivalent: SAT-980 or 1060*)

 - A minimum 2.0 cumulative GPA (weighted or unweighted) or above (on 4.0 scale)

 *Per 2016 SAT redesign.

 - Category II:

-- An admissions index score that equals or exceeds 100 points
+- Have an admissions index score (see here) that equals or exceeds 100 points

 Applicants must have their ACT or SAT results submitted directly from ACT or College Board.
 A transcript listing of high school courses and grades in each course is also required for admission.

 - 21 or higher on the ACT (or SAT equivalent), OR